-As we advance in age, it becomes more and more important to preserve and protect bone health.
+As we advance in age, it becomes more and more critical to preserve and protect bone health.
 The older that we get, the harder that it becomes to maintain bone mass, which increases the risk of fractures and breaks.
 Though Osteoporosis is more common among women, it is still a threat to men and should not be overlooked.
 The reason why men have stronger bones than women is a direct result of their higher Testosterone Levels.
-If you’ve been experiencing issues with Low-T, Testosterone Therapy may be able to help you preserve your bone mineral density and help you overcome the threat of Osteoporosis and bone frailty.
+If you've been experiencing issues with Low-T, Testosterone Therapy may be able to help you preserve your bone mineral density and help you overcome the threat of Osteoporosis and bone frailty.

 Low-T Causes Trouble Sleeping

 Testosterone and Sleep Quality have an intertwined relationship.
-If you’ve been having trouble sleeping, this can have a significant effect on your Testosterone Levels, as most Testosterone is produced while we are in deep sleep.
-There is some strong evidence that Testosterone Replacement Therapy can help some patients experience a better night’s sleep, especially those that are clinically overweight.
+If you've been having trouble sleeping, this can have a significant effect on your Testosterone Levels, as most Testosterone is produced while we are in a deep sleep.
+There is some strong evidence that Testosterone Replacement Therapy can help some patients experience a better night's sleep, especially those that are clinically overweight.
 By improving muscle mass and diminishing body fat, men can sleep more soundly.
 There is also clinical evidence that, even among men at a healthy weight, Testosterone can make it easier to sleep through the night and wake up full of energy.
-If you suffer from Obstructive Sleep Apnea, it’s important to have your Testosterone Levels checked, because there is a strong correlation between the two conditions.
+If you suffer from Obstructive Sleep Apnea, it's essential to have your Testosterone Levels checked, because there is a strong correlation between the two conditions.

 Concerned You May Be Suffering from Low-T?
 Strongly Consider Testosterone Replacement!

 As you can clearly see, Andropause has a widespread and potentially devastating effect on male wellness.
-Low-T is correlated with increased risk of a variety of health issues associated with its symptoms, including hypertension, diabetes, stroke, heart attack, and more.
-Don’t let Testosterone Deficiency ruin your life.
+Low-T is correlated with an increased risk of a variety of health issues associated with its symptoms, including hypertension, diabetes, stroke, heart attack, and more.
+Don't let Testosterone Deficiency ruin your life.
 Our Hormone Specialists have over 15 years experience treating Low-T and other forms of Hormone Imbalance.
 Our HRT Clinic offers services nationwide, and a free consultation is just a phone call away!

 - Five Ways to Boost and Enhance Your Testosterone Levels - April 12th, 2018